 - Citations from journals specializing in clinical review studies were also included

 - To be eligible, works had to fulfill the following criteria: Abstract must be available, be written in Spanish, English or French and cover human population.
-Priority was given to meta-analysis and systematic review
+Priority was given to meta-analysis and systematic reviews

 - Evidence from epidemiological studies of dairy products and health was summarized

 - To evaluate the strength of the evidence, validity and accuracy were taken into account.
 Validity was assessed by analyzing the presence of possible systematic bias in the design or execution of the studies.
 Accuracy was assessed by considering the size of the sample and the wideness of the confidence intervals.

 - Six on dairy products and cancer [six meta-analyses and one systematic review on colorectal (one), breast (three) and prostate (three) cancer]